saikrishnayadav764/twitter_api/README.md

 ### Authentication with JWT Token

-Write a middleware to authenticate the JWT token.
+a middleware to authenticate the JWT token.

 - **Scenario 1**